 This right is considered to be violated if a third party including the government access someone’s data without their consent.

 Although this seems to be an obvious human right, it came a long way to reach its current format.
-The importance of data sovereignty became more and more evident by a cascade of different law cases regarding individual data privacy starting with Snowden revelations.
+The importance of data sovereignty became more and more evident through a cascade of different law cases regarding individual data privacy starting with the Snowden revelations.